93v/dynatron/README.md

   // Can receive a boolean which if set to true returns the raw response instead
   // of the data item only
   // You cannot pass in true and set the type at the same time.
 The typescript will complain about the parameter type.
-  .$execute(true); // If you pass true to this function it will set the return type to BatchWriteItemOutput
+  .$(true); // If you pass true to this function it will set the return type to BatchWriteItemOutput
 ```

 #### Usual usage of `batchPut`